Skip to main content

 Data and signal publishing

-The message bus is a lower-level component, which users typically interact with indirectly.
-Actor and Strategy classes provide two convenience methods built on top of the underlying MessageBus:
+While the MessageBus is a lower-level component that users typically interact with indirectly, Actor and Strategy classes provide convenient methods built on top of it:

 def publish_data(self, data_type: DataType, data: Data) -> None: